Darondeau-Pragacz formulas in complex cobordism: Introduction

 \section{Introduction}

-In \cite{Darondeau-Pragacz2017}, Darondeau and Pragacz have established push-forward (Gysin) formulas for all flag bundles of types $A$, $B$, $C$, and $D$ in the framework of the Chow theory or the ordinary cohomology theory.
-In this paper, we shall call their formulas {\it Darondeau-Pragacz formulas}.\footnote{ D-P formulas for short. } Their idea of the proof is to iterate the well-known push-forward formula for a projective bundle in types $A$, $C$, and for a quadric bundle in types $B$, $D$.
-Thus the method used in their paper is quite elementary and simple.
+In \cite{Darondeau-Pragacz2017}, Darondeau and Pragacz established push-forward (Gysin) formulas for all flag bundles of types $A$, $B$, $C$, and $D$ in the framework of the Chow theory or ordinary cohomology theory.
+In this paper, we shall call their formulas {\it Darondeau--Pragacz formulas}.\footnote{ D--P formulas for short. } The main idea of their proof is to iterate the well-known push-forward formula for a projective bundle in types $A$ and $C$, and for a quadric bundle in types $B$ and $D$.
+Thus, the method used in their paper is quite simple.
 Nevertheless, the obtained formulas are quite useful and have many applications.
-The purpose of the present paper is to generalize the D-P formulas in the ordinary cohomology theory to the complex cobordism theory.
-Since the complex cobordism theory is {\it universal} among {\it complex-oriented} (in the sense of Adams \cite{Adams1974}) {\it generalized cohomology theories} (see Quillen \cite{Quillen1969}), our formulas readily yield the Gysin formulas for flag bundles in other complex-oriented generalized cohomology theory under the specialization of the universal formal group law.
-For instance, one can obtain the Gysin fomrulas for flag bundles in the {\it complex $K$-theory}.
+For example, they used their formulas to obtain a new determinantal formula for Schur functions.
+Moreover, they introduced the {\it quadratic Schur functions}, which are the ``type $BCD$ analogues'' of the ordinary Schur functions, and established some Gysin formulas involving these functions.
+The purpose of the present paper is two-fold: First, we generalize the D--P formulas in the ordinary cohomology theory to the complex cobordism theory.
+Since the complex cobordism theory is {\it universal} among {\it complex-oriented} (in the sense of Adams \cite{Adams1974}) {\it generalized cohomology theories} (see Quillen \cite{Quillen1969}), our formulas readily yield the Gysin formulas for flag bundles in other complex-oriented generalized cohomology theories under the specialization of the universal formal group law.
+For instance, one can obtain the Gysin formulas for flag bundles in the {\it complex $K$-theory}.
+Second, we generalize the quadratic Schur functions to the complex cobordism theory.
+When performing this generalization, we utilize the Gysin formulas as a useful tool to obtain the characterization of the quadratic Schur functions and their generalization.